krisciu/NNFromScratch/README.md

-# RNN From Scratch
+# NN From Scratch

-This project aims to build a Recurrent Neural Network (RNN) from scratch
+This project aims to build a Neural Network from scratch